nuts-foundation/nuts-specification/rfc/rfc009-verifiable-prresentations.md

 5. *For every embedded verifiable credential, the system queries the issuer trust list if the issuer DID is part of the list.*

-6. *For every embedded verifiable credential, the system triggers the credential handler to process the verifiable credential.*
+6. *For every embedded verifiable credential, the system triggers the credential handler to process the verifiable credential.* *When the credential handler needs to send a response to the holder, the system sends the inbound message to the holder*

 The use case ends.

 ### Extensions

 #### Extension 2b-2: Proof bi-directional relationship between the controller of an origin and a DID

+** **To be discussed if needed** **

 At 2b when the system resolves the DID using the web method, the system verifies that the DID controls the origin (the domain where the DID document resides).